luizjanela/olympic/README.md

 	}
 	```

 3. End Competition.
-No new Result can be added.
+No new Result can be appended.

 	* http://localhost/competition/finish/ [POST]